Tag: Simon Kirby

 Simon Kirby – 2014 Parliamentary Question to the Department for Environment, Food and Rural Affairs

-To ask the Secretary of State for Environment, Food and Rural Affairs, what steps he is taking to deter inappropriate development in National Parks in England and Wales; and if he will make a statement.
+To ask the Secretary of State for Environment, Food and Rural Affairs, what comparative assessment he has made of the performance of programmes in the UK and other EU countries which aim to reduce litter; and if he will make a statement.

-• Simon Kirby – 2014 Parliamentary Question to the Home Office
+• Simon Kirby – 2014 Parliamentary Question to the Department for Work and Pensions

-Simon Kirby – 2014 Parliamentary Question to the Home Office
+Simon Kirby – 2014 Parliamentary Question to the Department for Work and Pensions

 The below Parliamentary question was asked by Simon Kirby on 2014-05-01.

-To ask the Secretary of State for the Home Department, if she will bring forward proposals to relocate (a) staff and (b) offices of her Department to Brighton; and if she will make a statement.
+To ask the Secretary of State for Work and Pensions, if he will bring forward proposals to relocate (a) staff and (b) offices of his Department to Brighton; and if he will make a statement.

 • Simon Kirby – 2014 Parliamentary Question to the Department for Business, Innovation and Skills